 Celebs that kindly gave their time to read out nominations and announce winners were Rose Elliot MBE.
 Peter Egan, Gary Webster and Wendy Turner Webster.

 - Veggie Care Chef of the Year: Grant Burton, Head Chef of The Hawthorns in Braintree

 - Most Innovative Veggie Dish: Gary McGurk, Primrose Bank Care Home in Poulton le Fylde – Pan Seared Watermelon

 - The Beulah Charity Trust Special Recognition Award: The Moreton Centre in East Sussex

-- Veggie Care Chef of the Year: Champa Mistry, Birchwood Grange Care Home, Wembley.
+- Veggie Care Chef of the Year: Champa Mistry, Birchwood Grange Care Home, Harrow.
 For her beautiful and colourful traditional dishes that have been passed down through generations.

 - Most Innovative Veggie Dish: Phillip Meyer, Pemberley House care home in Basingstoke.
 For his vegan creation of a baked lemon tart with chocolate swirls.

 - Veggie Wholesaler: Brakes.
 For their excellent array of dishes provided to care homes across the country, including burgers, mayonnaise and ice creams.